-I turned off all electronic devices and took a three-month sabbatical from my regular life.
-My only responsibility every day was walk about twelve miles.
-In exchange, I was offered inexpensive shelter, good food and wine, an international chorus of new friends and companions, stunning scenery, and a place within a story much bigger than mine.
+I turn off all electronic devices and take a sabbatical from my regular life.
+My only responsibility is to walk about 12-15 miles a day.
+In exchange, I am offered inexpensive shelter, good food and wine, an international chorus of new friends and companions, stunning scenery, and a place within a story much bigger than mine.

-This blog isn’t really about our trip — at least, not in some chronological format.
-I’m saving that for the book.
-Sure, I’ll tell you plenty of stories from from the Way, and I can’t pass up a chance to show off pictures of some of the things we saw.
+This blog is a place for me to share my love of these trails — the history, the people, the simplicity, and yes, the food and wine.
+I’ll tell you plenty of stories from from my own experienced, and I can’t pass up a chance to show off pictures of some of the things we saw.
 But Camino Times Two primarily exists to help you prepare, mentally and practically, for a Camino of your own.
-And hopefully, it will inspire you to see the Camino as something bigger than the 500-mile stretch from St. Jean to Santiago (although that’s beautiful, too).
+And hopefully, it will inspire you to see the Camino as something bigger than the 500-mile stretch pleasefrom St. Jean to Santiago (although that’s beautiful, too).

 So what’s with the name?
 Why Camino Times Two?

-- Because there were two of us, and walking with a partner changes some of the dynamics of a pilgrimage.
+- Because walking with a partner changes some of the dynamics of a pilgrimage.

-- Because we walked twice as much of the pilgrim way as most Americans know about (yet).
+- Because in 2015 we walked twice as much of the pilgrim way as most Americans know about (yet).

-If you’d like to ask a question, make a suggestion, or share your own pilgrimage story, you can email me at firstname.lastname@example.org.
+If you’d like to ask a question, make a suggestion, invite me to speak to your group, or share your own pilgrimage story, please contact me.